hossamelmansy/automating-aws-with-nodejs/README.md

 ## 01-webotron

 Webotron is a script that will sync a local directory to an s3 bucket, and optionally configure Route53 and CloudFront as well.

+### Features

+- List buckets
+- List contents of a bucket